Joe Louis: Later career and retirement

 Louis emerged from his wartime service significantly in debt.
 In addition to his looming tax bill—which had not been finally determined at the time, but was estimated at greater than $100,000—Jacobs claimed that Louis owed him $250,000.

 Despite the financial pressure on Louis to resume boxing, his long-awaited rematch against Billy Conn had to be postponed to the summer of 1946, when weather conditions could accommodate a large outdoor audience.

+During the build up Louis was asked "Will you chase him if he runs backwards", this prompted the champion to respond with now the famous line: "He can run, but he can't hide".

 On June 19, a disappointing 40,000 saw the rematch at Yankee Stadium, in which Louis was not seriously tested.
 Conn, whose skills had deteriorated during the long layoff, largely avoided contact until being dispatched by knockout in the eighth round.
 Although the attendance did not meet expectations, the fight was still the most profitable of Louis's career to date.
 His share of the purse was $600,000, of which Louis's managers got $140,000, his ex-wife $66,000 and the U.S. state of New York $30,000.

 After trouble finding another suitable opponent, on December 5, 1947, Louis met Jersey Joe Walcott, a 33-year-old veteran with a 44–11–2 record.
 Walcott entered the fight as a 10-to-1 underdog.
 Nevertheless, Walcott knocked down Louis twice in the first four rounds.
 Most observers in Madison Square Garden felt Walcott dominated the 15-round fight.
 When Louis was declared the winner in a split decision, the crowd booed.

 Louis was under no illusion about the state of his boxing skills, yet he was too embarrassed to quit after the Walcott fight.
 Determined to win and retire with his title intact, Louis signed on for a rematch.
 On June 25, 1948, about 42,000 people came to Yankee Stadium to see the aging champion, who weighed 213½ pounds, the heaviest of his career to date.
 Walcott knocked Louis down in the third round, but Louis survived to knock out Walcott in the eleventh.

 Louis would not defend his title again before announcing his retirement from boxing on March 1, 1949.
 In his bouts with Conn and Walcott, it had become apparent that Louis was no longer the fighter he had once been.
 As he had done earlier in his career, however, Louis would continue to appear in numerous exhibition matches worldwide.
-In August 1949 Cab Calloway rendered homage to the “king of the ring” with his song Ol’ Joe Louis.
+In August 1949 Cab Calloway rendered homage to the "king of the ring" with his song Ol' Joe Louis.